namshi/emailvision/README.md

 This small library provides support for the
 "REST" interface exposed by EmailVision.

-**THE LIBRARY IS CURRENTLY NOT FULLY TESTED YET**: even though we have unit tests, we still need to write integration tests, this is a WIP.

 ## Installation

 You can install this library via composer: have a look